 Before putting your precious autoflowering cannabis seeds in the growing medium you need to completely saturate the soil from top to bottom.
 What you need to do is pour two or three times the amount what the pot can hold and let it run off the bottom.
 This pre-planting flushing process is needed for the whole soil to get completely wet.
 If there are some dry soil pockets then your plants roots wont grow there and those dry spots can also be good places where high nutrient concentrations can appear when they eventually get wet!
 When all the excess amount of water is drained away you still need couple of hours to let the soil dry up a little.
 This drying process means that the time before you can put your seeds in the pot, after completely saturating the growing medium, is somewhere from 3 to 5 hours depending on the surrounding temperature and how fast the water drains and evaporates.

 In the germination phase of the plants life you should be very careful with watering because that autoflower seedling is very fragile and it will easily bend if you water the soil surface too hard.
 When that little sprout is in this stage of growth it is better to keep the surface moist but not too wet and it is better to use a hand sprayer to moisture the growing medium.
-When you are watering this little herb don’t pour/spray water directly on the stem of the plant but around it because it can easily get a stem rot or fungus / mold.
-Basically you need to keep the surface of the soil wet and that is it for this stage of growth.
+When you are watering this little herb don’t pour/spray water directly on the stem of the plant but around it because it can easily get a stem rot or fungus/mold.
+Basically, you need to keep the surface of the soil wet and that is it for this stage of growth.

 Watering after germination

-After the seedling has established itself and the first couple of true leaves have showed you need to let the surface of the soil dry up before the next watering.
+After the seedling has established itself and the first couple of true leaves have shown you need to let the surface of the soil dry up before the next watering.
 When you see that the surface of the soil (2 to 4 centimeters, 1 to 2 inches) deep is dry then you can water it again till a little runoff water starts showing at the bottom of the pot.
 You can also use soil humidity meters for a more accurate reading but it is not necessary for beginner growers.

 Over-watering is almost impossible to do in just one watering, it occurs when you water your plant too often and don’t let the plant use all the water before watering again.
 It is better to let the plant experience a little dry period than over watering it.
 If you over-water your autoflower plant the roots will not be able to get any oxygen so the plant will suffer and will start turning yellow.
 Over watering the plant also introduces the risk of fungus and root rot and those are some serious issues better avoided by just not watering your plants that often.